codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **Before you begin**
 For both silent or CLI-wizard based upgrades, make sure you have:

 * The latest version of the Codefresh CLI
-  Run `cf version` to see your version and [click here](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"} to compare with the latest CLI version.
 * A valid Git token with [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)

 **Silent upgrade**